[DIY] 3kg Spool Holder - Tangled Filament

 Dimensions:

-Blatant shout-out to Tangled who invested in tools and a biz model to make high quality black PLA at $10/kg in the US:
+Blatant shout-out to Tangled who invested in equipment and a biz model to make high quality PLA at $10/kg in the US:

-So far, printed functional parts look identical to BL PLA's, but I haven't tested overhangs and bridges extensively yet.
-The only drawback so far is the lack of a No-Spool Refill ordering option or way to ship the empty spools back to Tangled for reuse.
+So far, functional parts printed with it look identical to Bambu PLA, but I haven't tested overhangs and bridges extensively yet.
+The only drawback so far is the lack of a No-Spool Refill ordering option or simple way to ship the empty spools back to Tangled for reuse.

 Also, the roasted-almond smell when printing is stronger than with Bambu's Basic PLA, probably because of the higher nozzle temp.
 So make sure to ventilate the room or filter the fumes as even PLA emits toxic compounds